Business Analyst vs Data Analyst

 Somebody inquired to me in one of the professional networking sites if I can suggest what the...

 Business analysis has been identified as a key discipline in organizations across the globe.
 Business analysts enable the enterprise to articulate its needs, the rationale for change and to design and describe solutions that deliver value.
 Business analysis can be performed in a project or across the enterprise.
 It is used to understand the current state, define the future state and determine activities required for the transition.

 International Institute of Business Analysis (IIBA) defines business analysis as the practice of enabling change in an organization, by defining needs and recommending solutions that deliver value to stakeholders.

-Although the role of a Business Analyst will vary dramatically from industry to industry and from company to company, some key roles a business analyst performs are:
+The definition of business analysis allows for many different approaches to the role.
+Although the role of a Business Analyst will vary dramatically from industry to industry and from company to company, some key roles a business analyst performs remain the same.

-Requirements are the core of the business analyst’s role.
+Validating and elaborating business requirements are at the core of a business analyst’s role.
 Requirements management is one of the core skills a business analyst is expected to possess.
 Managing requirements both at the project level and organization level are vital in fulfilling business needs.

 Business analysts take lead in the following key activities: